Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate

 To investigate the periodicity of the stripes, we extract the stripe spacing from in situ images taken at different spin-orbit coupling strengths $\Omega$.
 Figure \ref{Fig:Fig2}(b) shows that the stripe spacing $d$ increases significantly with $\Omega$, which can be understood from a momentum-space picture.
-The stripe spacing is given by the momentum difference $\Delta k$ of the two dressed states through $d=2\pi/\Delta k$ which, at equilibrium, corresponds to the difference between the two minima of the dispersion relation (see right panel).
-It can also be inferred from spin-resolved momentum-space images obtained through time-of-flight expansion.
-Contrary to the in situ one, this analysis is model dependent \cite{methods}, resulting in a spacing $\pi/k_\mathrm{R}$ at the zero-coupling point by construction.
-The data is shown as gray squares in Fig. \ref{Fig:Fig2}(b).
+The stripe spacing is given by the momentum difference $\Delta k$ of the two dressed states through $d=2\pi/\Delta k$ which, at equilibrium, corresponds to the difference between the two minima of the dispersion relation (Fig. \ref{Fig:Fig2}(b), inset).
+It can also be inferred from spin-resolved momentum-space images obtained through time-of-flight expansion (Fig. \ref{Fig:M4}) \cite{methods}.
+Contrary to the in situ analysis, the analysis of the time-of-flight data is model-dependent, resulting in a spacing $\pi/k_\mathrm{R}$ at the zero-coupling point by construction.
+The data are shown as gray squares in Fig. \ref{Fig:Fig2}(b).
 Within their respective uncertainties, both in situ and time-of-flight data agree with the theory prediction.
 Thus, our observations demonstrate that the period of spin-orbit-coupled supersolids is not externally imposed by the wavelength of the coupling laser.
-This variable crystalline pattern stands in contrast to cavity-mediated supersolidity, where the modulation period is fixed by the light wavelength \cite{LeonardScience2017}.
+This variable crystalline pattern stands in contrast to that of cavity systems, where the modulation period is fixed by the light wavelength \cite{LeonardScience2017}.